Saudi Arabia admits Khashoggi died in consulate, Trump says Saudi account credible

 In Istanbul, Turkish prosecutors investigating Khashoggi’s disappearance questioned Turkish employees of the Saudi consulate on Friday.
 Turkish police searched a forest on Istanbul’s outskirts and a city near the Sea of Marmara for Khashoggi’s remains, two senior Turkish officials told Reuters.

+Khashoggi’s Turkish fiancee, Hatice Cengiz, tweeted in Arabic: “The heart grieves, the eye tears, and with your separation we are saddened, my dear Jamal,” she said, also asking “#where is martyr Khashoggi’s body?”

-Reporting by Aziz El Yaakoubi in Dubai, Yara Bayoumy in Washington and Jeff Mason in Glendale, Arizona; Additional reporting by Tuvan Gumrukcu in Ankara, and Mohammed Zargham in Washington, Stephen Kalin in Istanbul; Writing by Yara Bayoumy Editing by Will Dunham, Nick Tattersall, Simon Cameron-Moore
+Reporting by Aziz El Yaakoubi in Dubai, Yara Bayoumy in Washington and Jeff Mason in Glendale, Arizona; Additional reporting by Tuvan Gumrukcu in Ankara, and Mohammed Zargham and Eric Beech in Washington, Stephen Kalin in Istanbul; Writing by Yara Bayoumy Editing by Will Dunham, Nick Tattersall, Simon Cameron-Moore